 - »Resident CORE Reading List

-Starting in 2010, the residency program has implemented a CORE Reading list, with pertinent articles that are either “classic” to the formation of each sub-specialty discipline within orthopaedics, or are groundbreaking in terms of new techniques or thought strategies.
+The residency program has implemented a CORE Reading list, with pertinent articles that are either “classic” to the formation of each sub-specialty discipline within orthopaedics, or are groundbreaking in terms of new techniques or thought strategies.
 Each sub-discipline has between 10 and 20 articles that are marked as “must reads” for each resident prior to graduation, with all articles passed along to incoming residents.
 Each article list was created with the close input of various staff in each sub-discipline of the department.